ndreys/barebox/Documentation/boards/imx.rst

   # otherwise:
   cat barebox-flash-image > /dev/sdd

+NOTE: Commands above will not work on i.MX8

 The above will overwrite the MBR (and consequently the partition table) on the destination SD card.
 To preserve the MBR while writing the rest of the image to the card, use::

   dd if=images/barebox-freescale-imx51-babbage.img of=/dev/sdd bs=1024 skip=1 seek=1

+NOTE: MaskROM on i.MX8 expects image to start at +33KiB mark, so the following command has to be used instead:

+  dd if=images/barebox-nxp-imx8mq-evk.img of=/dev/sdd bs=1024 skip=1 seek=33

 The images can also always be started second stage::